Dozens of children dead in Syria evacuees bombing

 Rebels say they amount to forced relocations after years of bombardment and crippling sieges.

-Body parts and the belongings of evacuees — including clothes, dishes and even televisions — were still strewn at the scene of the attack Sunday, an Agence France-Presse correspondent said.
+Body parts and the belongings of evacuees—including clothes, dishes and even televisions—were still strewn at the scene of the attack Sunday, an AFP correspondent said.

 The Observatory, which relies on a network of sources inside Syria to monitor the conflict, said hundreds of people were also wounded in the blast.